gifale95/BERG/README.md

 - Models for new neural datasets, data modalities (e.g., MEG/ECoG/animal), or stimulus types (e.g., videos, language)
 - Suggestions for improving NEST

-For more information on how to contribute please refer to [How to Contribute][nest_website].
+For more information on how to contribute please refer to [How to Contribute][nest_contribute].

 Please contact us at brain.nest.contact@gmail.com.
 All feedback and help is strongly appreciated!